electrojustin/check-2600/README.md

 - "-d", which activates debug mode.
 More on this mode in the next section.

 ### Bank Switching
-You can usually tell what the correct size of a ROM is by looking at its filesize.
+You can usually tell what the correct bankswitch configuration of a ROM is by looking at its filesize.
 2KB or 4KB usually indicate a normal ROM, 8KB usually indicates Atari8K bank switching, etc.

 Certain games may not work yet because they rely on a bankswitching scheme that isn't yet supported.
 Dig-Dug, for example, includes extra RAM in the cartridge.